EU sues UK over Gibraltar state aid | DW | 19.03.2021

 The demand from Brussels was originally made in December 2018, while the UK was still an EU member.

-Since the ruling, less than 20% of the total aid had been repaid, the commission said.
+Since the ruling, less than 20% of the total aid had been repaid by the companies, the Commission said.

 Gibraltar, a British overseas territory, lies on the southern tip of Spain.